gvenzl/oci-oracle-free/README.md

 This variable is mandatory for the first container startup and specifies the password for the Oracle Database `SYS` and `SYSTEM` users.

 ### `ORACLE_RANDOM_PASSWORD`
-This is an optional variable.
+Optional.
 Set this variable to a non-empty value, like `yes`, to generate a random initial password for the `SYS` and `SYSTEM` users.
 The generated password will be printed to stdout (`ORACLE PASSWORD FOR SYS AND SYSTEM: ...`).

 ### `ORACLE_DATABASE`
-This is an optional variable.
-Set this variable to a non-empty string to create a new pluggable database with the name specified in this variable.
-Multiple pluggable databases are created when separating multiple names with a comma, for example, `ORACLE_DATABASE=PDB1,PDB2,PDB3`.
+Optional.
+Set this variable to a non-empty string to either create a new pluggable database or plug in an existing PDB found in `pdb-plug/<name>.pdb` with the name specified in this variable.
+Multiple pluggable databases are created when providing a comma-separated list, for example, `ORACLE_DATABASE=PDB1,PDB2,PDB3`.

 **Note:** creating a new pluggable database will add to the initial container startup time.
 If you do not want that additional startup time, use the already existing `FREEPDB1` database instead.

 ### `APP_USER`
-This is an optional variable.
+Optional.
 Set this variable to a non-empty string to create a new database schema user with the name specified in this variable.
 For 18c and onwards, the user will be created in the default `FREEPDB1` pluggable database.
 If `ORACLE_DATABASE` has been specified, the user will also be created in that pluggable database.
 This variable requires `APP_USER_PASSWORD` or `APP_USER_PASSWORD_FILE` to be specified as well.

 ### `APP_USER_PASSWORD`
-This is an optional variable.
+Optional.
 Set this variable to a non-empty string to define a password for the database schema user specified by `APP_USER`.
 This variable requires `APP_USER` to be specified as well.

 ## GitHub Actions